atmajs/a-di/Readme.md

 #### `2.1.3` _Other ways_

-Under the considiration are some other ways, like decorators from ES7, but it makes then your `class` implementation to depend from `di` library and its decorator.
+Under the considiration are some other ways, like decorators from ES7, but it makes then your `class` implementation to depend on `di` library and its decorator.

 :bulb: Do you have any ideas?
 Please share them via issues.